ChuckLangford/az-service-bus-scripts/README.md

 # az-service-bus-scripts
-A collection of node scripts that provide convenient cli access to service bus.
+A node cli for interacting with Azure Service Bus

+## Getting Started

+Clone the repo and run `npm install`.
+Run with `node index.js`.